ruchanshu/python/level_2/chapter_1/0_cheatsheet.md

    - a method named `sort()`, which sorts the _list in situ_
 3. A number can be converted to a string using the `str()` function.
 4. A string can be converted to a number (although not every string) using either the `int()` or `float()` function.
 The conversion fails if a string doesn't contain a valid number image (an exception is raised then).

+### String Processing
+1. Strings are key tools in modern data processing, as most useful data are actually strings.
+For example, using a web search engine (which seems quite trivial these days) utilizes extremely complex and complicated string processing, involving unimaginable amounts of data.
+2. Comparing strings in a strict way (as Python does) can be very unsatisfactory when it comes to advanced searches (e.g. during extensive database queries).
+Responding to this demand, a number of _fuzzy_ string comparison algorithms has been created and implemented.
+These algorithms are able to find strings which aren't equal in the Python sense, but are **similar**.

+   One such concept is the **Hamming distance**, which is used to determine the similarity of two strings.
+If this problem interests you, you can find out more about it here: https://en.wikipedia.org/wiki/Hamming_distance.
+Another solution of the same kind, but based on a different assumption, is the **Levenshtein distance** described here: https://en.wikipedia.org/wiki/Levenshtein_distance.

+3. Another way of comparing strings is finding their _acoustic_ similarity, which means a process leading to determine if two strings sound similar (like "raise" and "race").
+Such a similarity has to be established for every language (or even dialect) separately.

+   An algorithm used to perform such a comparison for the English language is called **Soundex** and was invented – you won't believe – in 1918.
+You can find out more about it here: https://en.wikipedia.org/wiki/Soundex.

+4. Due to limited native float and integer data precision, it's sometimes reasonable to store and process huge numeric values as strings.
+This is the technique Python uses when you force it to operate on an integer number consisting of a very large number of digits.